 is associated with a higher risk of heart attack.
 Losing as little as 10 pounds can significantly lower that risk.
 To lose weight, focus on a balanced diet with whole foods and participate in regular physical activity.
 Talk to your doctor about recommended diets or activity.
 Consider working with a dietitian to help with meal planning.

 If you have any other health conditions, such as

 diabetes or high blood pressure, it is important to follow your treatment plan.
 Taking any prescribed medications is important to help reduce the risk of further heart attacks.
 If you have questions or problems following your plan, talk to your doctor.

 Drink Alcohol in Moderation

-Heavy drinking is associated with increased risk of heart attack.
+Heavy drinking is associated with an increased risk of heart attack.
 Moderate drinking may lower the risk of heart attack.
-Moderate drinking is one drink per day for women and two drinks per day for men.
-One drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.
+Moderate drinking is 1 drink per day for women and 2 drinks per day for men.
+1 drink equals 12 ounces of beer or 4 ounces of wine or 1 ounce of 100-proof spirits.
 In addition, alcohol may interfere with your medications.
 Talk to your doctor about whether or not you should drink alcohol.